 Historically the “city below the hill”, a manufacturer of light and heavy industrial goods, feeding off the polluted waters of the canal, Saint-Henri has ironically become the playground for the city above the hill in the last decade.

-When I (sadly) asked what he’d be up to next on his last week as chef at Restaurant Manitoba, Michael Dalla Libera leaned in, almost too close to my glass of wine, and whispered, “ice cream”.
-Since last year, Crèmerie Dalla Rose has been cooling off Montréal’s muggy summers with some of the best scoops and ice cream sandwiches on the island that you can even bring your vegan friend to.
+When I asked what he’d be up to next on his last week as chef at Restaurant Manitoba, Michael Dalla Libera leaned in, almost too close to my glass of wine, and whispered, “ice cream”.
+Since then, Crèmerie Dalla Rose has been cooling off Montréal’s muggy summers with some of the best scoops and ice cream sandwiches on the island that you can even bring your vegan friend to.
 Insanely tasty sesame flavour and matcha are likely to be on a menu of a frozen treat spot that doubles as a pop-up ramen counter in the winter.
 Yes, I’m serious, ramen.

 In a large and imposing old textile building over a century old and designed by the same architect who gave us the breadbox-shaped Atwater Market, you’ll find Léché Desserts.
 The open-kitchen pastry shop and café sits next to a parking lot on an otherwise dull stretch of De Courcelle Street, just north of the tracks.
 Founded by a lady who has her fair share of experience in both Montréal and international dining halls, there is no better spot for doughnuts in Montréal.
 I don’t usually like doughnuts, but I love Léché's.
 Unconventional recipes and flavours dot the menu at this everything-made-in-house sweet spot.
 My go-to is the lime and coconut concoction, which just so happens to be vegan.